Northern Regional College

 Northern Regional College (or NRC) is a third level educational institution in Northern Ireland, United Kingdom.
-The college has six campuses around the north-east of Northern Ireland (County Antrim and eastern County Londonderry): Ballymena (Trostan Avenue and Farm Lodge campuses), Ballymoney, Coleraine, Magherafelt and Newtownabbey.
-It also had a campus in Antrim and Larne but these have closed.
+The college has four campuses around the north-east of Northern Ireland (County Antrim and eastern County Londonderry): Ballymena, Coleraine, Magherafelt and Newtownabbey.

 History

 The college was set up following a review of further education in Northern Ireland.
 NRC includes campuses from three predecessor institutions: